stsun/stsun.github.io/_pages/publications.md

 ### Under review

+Wilson, E. A., A. F. Thompson, A. Stewart, **S. Sun**.
+Bottom-up control of subpolar gyres and the overturning circulation in the Southern Ocean. *submitted.*

 **Sun, S.**, A. F. Thompson, S.-P. Xie, and S.-M. Long.
 Indo-Pacific warming induced by a weakening of the Atlantic Meridional Overturning Circulation. *submitted.*

 ### 2021